facebook/zstd/programs/zstd.1.md

 ADVANCED COMPRESSION OPTIONS
 ----------------------------
+### -B#:
+Select the size of each compression job.
+This parameter is only available when multi-threading is enabled.
+Each compression job is run in parallel, so this value indirectly impacts the nb of active threads.
+Default job size varies depending on compression level (generally  `4 * windowSize`).
+`-B#` makes it possible to manually select a custom size.
+Note that job size must respect a minimum value which is enforced transparently.
+This minimum is either 512 KB, or `overlapSize`, whichever is largest.
+Different job sizes will lead to (slightly) different compressed frames.

 ### --zstd[=options]:
 `zstd` provides 22 predefined compression levels.
 The selected or default predefined compression level can be changed with